 Cost of Service and Rate Structure Study.
-Vallecitos staff has completed a draft Cost of Service and Rate Structure Study for consideration in setting water rates necessary to recover costs required to provide water, and operate and maintain the District’s water system and infrastructure, was approved by the Board of Directors on June 7, 2017.
+The Vallecitos 2017 Cost of Service and Rate Structure Study, which results in recommended water rate structure and water rates that recover costs required to provide water and operate and maintain the District’s water system and infrastructure, was approved by the Board of Directors on June 7, 2017.
 A Public Rate Hearing to consider the recommended rates is scheduled for September 20, 2017.

 Official Statement for 2015 Bond Refinancing.
 Historically low rates for tax-exempt municipal bonds and strong credit ratings enabled Vallecitos to successfully refinance $45.4 million of its bond debt to lower interest rates, saving $3.47 million dollars.
 View press release.